 The parties originally estimated that the early bellwether trials should take approximately three weeks.
-Based on the Court's experience in presiding over the four previous bellwether trials, that was an overly generous estimate that essentially assumed unnecessary repetition of points and presentation of unnecessarily cumulative evidence.
-The Court also notes that even with the shorter-than-three-weeks limits imposed in the previous bellwether trials, there has been a significant amount of unnecessary repetition in each trial, even as the Court's time limitations have shortened with successive trials.
-The Court believes that the trials in this MDL proceeding reasonably can and should be tried in a period of no more than two weeks.
+Based on the Court's experience in presiding over the five previous bellwether trials, that was an overly generous estimate that essentially assumed unnecessary repetition of points and presentation of unnecessarily cumulative evidence.
+The Court also notes that even with the shorter-than-three-weeks limits imposed in the previous bellwether trials, there has been a significant amount of undue repetition in each trial-including in the two most recent trials, Nolte and the Mitchell retrial-even as the Court's time limitations have shortened with successive trials.
+The Court continues to believe that the trials in this MDL proceeding reasonably can and should be tried in a period of no more than two weeks.